-We aim to work to current legislation, the Keys to Life Strategy, South Ayrshire Councils Health & Social Care Partnership Vision & Values, and to the principles of the National Care Standards, Care Inspectorate and Scottish Social Services Council.
+We aim to work to current legislation, the Keys to Life Strategy, South Ayrshire Councils Health & Social Care Partnership Vision & Values, and to the principles of the Health and Social Care Standards, Care Inspectorate and Scottish Social Services Council.

 Girvan Opportunities also contributes to the Scottish Governments Lifelong Learning Mission statement which is to: